1,000+ Opportunities

 2 MB] Division of Sanitation Facilities Construction HUB Site 2024 Annual Report to Congress on Sanitation Deficiencies Sanitation Deficiency System (SDS) final guidelines September 2019 [PDF - 1.
 68 MB]

-Based on current listing details, eligibility includes: American Indian tribes and Alaska Native villages.
+According to the current listing, eligibility includes: American Indian tribes and Alaska Native villages.
 Program provides technical and financial assistance for water, wastewater, and solid waste systems.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.